ZeroZhuang0/DATA1902project/README.md

 # Data
 a  section  that  describes  the  data source(s),  the format/contents  of  the  data, the  rights  associated  with  the data;
+(Pretty Sure We Describe the Raw Data not the cleaned)

 ### Bitcoin tweets + prices
 Usage information: license - cc0:public domain CC0 1.0 Universal (CC0 1.0) Public Domain Dedication